Assessment changes at KS4

 KS4 – Target Setting

-Our target setting process in Years 10 and 11 has two components.
-The first is the school setting of a subject-by-subject Minimum Expected Grade (MEG) at the start of Year 10.
-This is set using data provided by Fischer Family Trust (FFT).
+Our target setting process in Years 10 and 11 is to share with students the probability of achieveing each grade in each subject, using data provided by a charity called Fischer Family Trust (FFT).

 Quoting from the FFT website: